 Development Type Flood Zone 3 Flood Zone 2 Minor residential development Floor levels within the proposed development will be set no lower than existing levels AND, flood proofing of the proposed development should be incorporated Floor levels within the proposed development will be set no lower than existing levels AND, flood proofing of the proposed development should be OR, Floor levels within the extension will be set 300mm above the known or modelled 1 in 100 year (1% AEP) flood level including climate change for fluvial flood risk and the 1 in 200 year (0.5% AEP) event including climate change for tidal flood risk. incorporated.
-Other development - residential Where appropriate, subject to there being no other planning constraints (e.g. restrictions on building heights), finished floor levels should be set at whichever lev higher: 300mm above the general ground level of the s 600mm above the estimated river or sea level.
-100 year (1% AEP) flood level including climate above the 1 in 200 year (0.5% AEP) flood leverisk.
-This level should be defined as the 1 in e change for fluvial flood risk and 600mm For defended fluvial floodplain, flood levels in the event in 100 year (1% AEP) event plus climate change ar levels should be derived for the 1 in 200 year (0.5% A nd for defended tidal floodplain, flood Where ground floor levels cannot be set above the est accommodation should be restricted to the first floor oplaces'.
-Internal ground floors below this level could be Vulnerable commercial premises, garages or non-slestudy, lounge) (i.e. applying a sequential approach w or above to offer the required 'safe' nowever be occupied by either Less reping residential rooms (e.g. kitchen,
+Other development - residential Where appropriate, subject to there being no other planning constraints (e.g. restrictions on building heights), finished floor levels should be set at whichever level higher: 300mm above the general ground level of the s 600mm above the estimated river or sea level.
+100 year (1% AEP) flood level including climate above the 1 in 200 year (0.5% AEP) flood level risk.
+This level should be defined as the 1 in change for fluvial flood risk and 600mm For defended fluvial floodplain, flood levels in the event of a breach should be derived for the 1 in 100 year (1% AEP) event plus climate change and for defended tidal floodplain, flood levels should be derived for the 1 in 200 year (0.5% AEP) event plus climate change.
+Where ground floor levels cannot be set above the est accommodation should be restricted to the first floor or places'.
+Internal ground floors below this level could be Vulnerable commercial premises, garages or non-sle study, lounge) (i.e. applying a sequential approach with or above to offer the required 'safe' nowever be occupied by either Less eping residential rooms (e.g. kitchen,

-Development Type Flood Zone 3 Flood Zone 2 Other development - non residential Finished floor levels may not need to be raised.
-For example, Less Vulnerable developments can be designed to be floodable instead of raising floor levels, and this may be beneficial to help minimise the impact of the development on the displacement of floodwater and the risk of flooding to the surrounding area.
+Development Type Flood Zone 3 Flood Zone 2 Other development - non residential can be designed to be floodable instead of raising floor levels, and this may be beneficial to help minimise the impact of the development on the displacement of floodwater and the risk of flooding to the surrounding area.
 However, it is strongly recommended that internal access is provided to upper floors (first floor or a mezzanine level) to provide safe refuge in a flood event.
 Such refuges will have to be permanent and accessible to all occupants and users of the site and a Flood Warning and Evacuation Plan should be prepared to document the actions to take in the event of a flood.
 Other flood resilience and resistance measures may also be required.
 Basement dwellings Basements, basement extensions, conversions of basements to a higher vulnerability classification or self-contained units are not permitted in Flood Zone 3b.
 Self-contained residential basements and bedrooms at basement level are not permitted in Flood Zone 3a.
 Internal access to a higher floor situated 300mm above the 1 in 100 year (1% AEP) flood level including climate change must be provided for all other basements, basement extensions and conversions.
 All basements, basement extensions and conversions must have internal access basement higher floor situated 300mm above the 1 in 100 year (1% AEP) flood level including climate change.